Lack of Hyperbolicity in Asymptotic Erd\"os--Renyi Sparse Random Graphs: Non--hyperbolicity for the Erd os--Renyi Random Graphs

-It is immediately clear that all tree graphs are trivially $\delta$-hyperbolic, with $\delta = 0.$ We also observe that all finite graphs are $\delta$-hyperbolic for large enough $\delta$, e.g., by letting $\delta$ to be equal to the diameter of the graph.
-Thus the notion of coarse hyperbolicity is meaningful and non-trivial for infinite graphs\footnote{However, one may translate this notion intuitively for large scale graphs by saying that such a graph is $\delta$-hyperbolic when the smallest such $\delta$ is significantly smaller than the diameter of the graph \cite{jonck}}.

-With these clarifications, we make the following observations: First, random graphs in the $p=\frac{d}{n}$ (middle) regime are not $\delta$-hyperbolic, in the sense that with positive probability they contain $\delta$-fat triangles for arbitrary large $\delta$ as $n \rightarrow \infty$.
+With these clarifications, we make the following observations.
+First, random graphs in the $p=c/n$ (middle) regime are not $\delta$--hyperbolic, in the sense that they contain $\delta$--fat triangles for arbitrary large $\delta$ almost surely as $n \rightarrow \infty$.
 This is proved in Theorem~\ref{ourtheorem}.
-This observation was made experimentally in ~\cite{NS2} (see the taxonomy chart there) and for which we provide a proof in this Section.
+This observation was made experimentally in ~\cite{NS2} (see the taxonomy chart there) and for which we provide a proof in this work.
 Figure~\ref{fig:visual} provides a visualization of this claim.
-Second, simulations suggest that the proportion of $\delta$-fat triangles is not only positive but is in fact quite significant for any $\delta$ as $n$ grows.
+Second, simulations suggest that the proportion of $\delta$--fat triangles is not only positive but is in fact quite significant for any $\delta$ as $n$ grows.
 These are shown in Section~\ref{sec:curvplots}.

-\begin{theorem} Given any $\delta \geq 0$, for large enough $n$ the probability of a $\delta$-fat triangle in $G(n,\frac{d}{n})$ has a strictly positive lower bound independent of $n$. \end{theorem}

-\begin{proof} The proof consists of three parts.
-First we estimate a lower bound on the probability of $G(n,\frac{d}{n})$ containing $6\delta$-fat loops with a single link to the giant component of the graph, which itself may contain numerous other $\delta$-fat triangles in other, more complex, configurations.
-Next, we estimate the probability of $G(n,\frac{d}{n})$ having only a single such loop and consequently obtain a lower bound on the (positive) probability of $\delta$-fat triangles in $G(n,p)$.
-Finally we show that for any $\delta\geq 0,$ this probability tends to a positive limit as $n \to\infty$.